gabriel-klein-rev/SparkActivities/Spark_Streaming.md

-Now, when you type data into this terminal, it should appear in the window in which you started your DStream
+Now, when you type data into this terminal, it should appear in your spark shell